 Are you ready to experience fall in Kentucky?
-From cute little towns surrounded by fall foliage to hiking trails and waterfalls, there are tons of places in The Bluegrass State to explore the beauty of fall.
+From cute, little towns surrounded by fall foliage to hiking trails and waterfalls, there are tons of places in the Bluegrass State to explore the beauty of fall.
 While Kentucky sees the highest number of visitors in June, visiting in the fall is highly recommended!

-Kentucky is known for a lot of things: being the horse racing capital of the world, its unique vibrant grass, moonshine, bluegrass music, the UK basketball team, fried chicken, and much more.
+Kentucky is known for a lot of things: horse racing, bourbon, bluegrass music, fried chicken, and much more.
 One thing that you don’t hear enough about Kentucky is how beautiful it is in the fall!
 Fall in Kentucky is beautiful no matter if you’re a traveler who prefers to get out into nature or someone who prefers to stay in the city.

-10 Best Places To Experience Fall In Kentucky
+14 Best Places For Fall In Kentucky

 There’s also a sandy beach at the falls that is lovely to sit at during the fall season.
 You can see the Cumberland River in front of you and a wall of rock formations and fall colors beyond the water.
 From the beach, turn left into the large boulders and you will have access to a secret view of the falls!

-Hike The Cracks in The Rocks
+The Cracks in The Rocks

 Just fifteen minutes from Tennessee is the Crack in The Rocks Trail.
 It’s located in the Big South Fork National River and Recreation Area and is one of the best places to be in nature during fall in Kentucky!
-If you are looking for a hiking trails in Kentucky that will showcase the beauty of fall, look no further!
+If you are looking for hiking trails in Kentucky that will showcase the beauty of fall, look no further!

 If you aren’t much of a hiker, you can see the Cracks in The Rock via a less than a mile hike from the Blue Heron Mining Community parking lot.
-Or if you are looking for more adventure, you can extend your trip by taking the 6.4 mile Blue Heron Loop Trail.
+Or if you are looking for more adventure, you can extend your trip by taking the 6.4-mile Blue Heron Loop Trail.
 If you take this option, consider parking at the Overlook Parking Area.
-By parking here you can take a short walk to see the Blue Heron Gorge Overlook before heading to The Cracks In The Rocks.
+By parking here you can take a short walk to see the Blue Heron Gorge Overlook before heading to the Cracks In The Rocks.

 Cumberland Gap National Park

 When it comes to hiking, the park has more than eight miles of trails to choose from.
 There’s a large variety of trails for every type of traveler!
 From short trails with no elevation gain to more strenuous trails, they can all be found in the park.

 One of the most unique things to do in fall in Kentucky is to drive along Old Frankfort Pike.
-This is known as Thoroughbred Alley and is insanely beautiful.
-This road starts in Lexington and ends in Frankfort.
-This road has a lot of history that is important to not only Kentucky, but to a lot of places all around the world.
+This is known as Thoroughbred Alley and is an insanely beautiful part of Horse Country.

 For beautiful fall pictures, it doesn’t get much better than Old Frankfort Pike.
 There are many farms along the sides of the road where you can see horses running through the fields and the multi-million dollar barns that they get to stay in from time to time.
 Some of which allow visitors.
 It is quite common to see expensive, glowing crystal chandeliers through the windows of the barns!